 2. Using Solver Add-in to Solve Cubic Equation

 Another method of solving cubic equations in Excel is the Solver add-in.
 This add-in is an amazing tool for solving linear and nonlinear equations.
 Unlike Goal Seek, we can input multiple inputs in Solver to see the final outcome.
 For a better understanding, go through the following steps.

-- First of all, make a data table for showing the results just like the previous method.
+- First, make a data table to show the results just like the previous method.